Charlie Chaplin Filmography Continued

 greeted by Mack, who turns out to be Edna's father, Charlie expects

-from their golfing encounter, but is amazed that Swain thinks he's
+encounter, but is amazed that Swain thinks he's

-husband.
-Charlie denies that thy are married, which gets him knocked
+are married, which gets him knocked

-several times.
-Caught together by the still visored husband, Charlie
+down several times.
+Caught together by the

-attacked but the unknown assailant is subdued by the other guests.
+is attacked but the unknown assailant is

 Eventually